Finite Rank Perturbations of Linear Relations and Matrix Pencils: Rank-one perturbations of matrix pencils

-The following theorem is the second main result of this work.
-We consider here all possible situations of regular/singular matrix pencils $\mathcal A$ and regular/singular $\mathcal A + \mathcal P$.
-Recall that a matrix pencil $\mathcal A(s)=sE-F$ is called \textit{regular} if its \textit{characteristic polynomial} $\det(sE-A)$ is not the zero polynomial.
-Otherwise it is called $\mathcal A$ \textit{singular}.
+The following theorem is the second main result of this article.
+We consider here all possible situations of regular/singular matrix pencils $P$ and $P+Q$.
+Recall that a matrix pencil $P(s)=sE-F$ is called \textit{regular} if $\det(sE-F)$ is not identically zero.
+Otherwise, $P$ is called \textit{singular}.

-\begin{thm} Given $\mathcal{A}(s)=sE-F$, let $\mathcal P$ be a rank-one matrix pencil as in \eqref{stoerung}.
-For $\lambda \in \overline{\mathbb C}$ and $n\in\N$, the following statements hold: \begin{itemize} \item[\rm (i)] If both pencils $\mathcal A$ and $\mathcal A + \mathcal P$ are regular, then
+\begin{thm} Given $P(s)=sE-F$, let $Q$ be a rank-one matrix pencil as in \eqref{stoerung}.
+For $\lambda \in \overline{\mathbb C}$ and $n\in\N\cup\{0\}$, the following statements hold: \begin{itemize} \item[\rm (i)] If both pencils $P$ and $P+Q$ are regular, then

-\item[\rm (ii)] If $\mathcal A$ is regular but $\mathcal A + \mathcal P$ is singular, then
+\item[\rm (ii)] If $P$ is regular but $P+Q$ is singular, then

-\item[\rm (iii)] If $\mathcal A$ is singular and $\mathcal A + \mathcal P$ is regular, then
+\item[\rm (iii)] If $P$ is singular and $P+Q$ is regular, then

-\item[\rm (iv)] If both $\mathcal A$ and $\mathcal A + \mathcal P$ are singular, then
+\item[\rm (iv)] If both $P$ and $P+Q$ are singular, then

 \end{itemize} \end{thm}